Ukraine reports new arrivals of Russian supplies for eastern rebels

 Separately, the Kiev military said one soldier was killed and five others injured in the past 24 hours as a fragile ceasefire declared on Sept.
 5 continued to come under pressure.

-"The Russian side is continuing to provide the terrorist organizations of the Donetsk and Luhansk people's republics with heavy armaments," said a foreign ministry spokesman.
+"The Russian side is continuing to provide the terrorist organisations of the Donetsk and Luhansk people's republics with heavy armaments," said a foreign ministry spokesman.

 Evhen Perebyinis told journalists that a total of 85 vehicles had been detected in the five columns that entered at the Izvaryne border crossing point from Russia on Monday.

-"Up to six of these were heavy armored transporters.
+"Up to six of these were heavy armoured transporters.
 The rest were vehicles and buses carrying fighters and ammunition," he said.

-Asked about reports of Russian humanitarian aid convoys entering Ukraine without authorization, he said: "A significant amount of the goods which are being supplied ... is fuel, ammunition and other military help."
+Asked about reports of Russian humanitarian aid convoys entering Ukraine without authorisation, he said: "A significant amount of the goods which are being supplied ... is fuel, ammunition and other military help."

 Perebyinis repeated an earlier charge that on Nov.
 20, for the first time since a peace deal had been signed by Russia, Ukraine and the separatists, Ukraine had been subjected to artillery fire from the Russian Federation near the village of Kamyshine near the rebel-controlled border town of Luhansk.